Compare

 redu.cloud vs Google Cloud questions

-Is redu.cloud a full Google Cloud replacement?
+Is redu.cloud a Google Cloud replacement?

 Why would a startup choose redu.cloud instead of Google Cloud?